sandow-digital/django-mptt-sandow/docs/forms.rst

 Fields
 ======

-The following custom form fields are provided in the ``mptt.forms`` package.
+The following custom form fields are provided in the ``mptt2.forms`` package.

 ``TreeNodeChoiceField``